o9812/Big-Data-2018/README.md

 |  Lily|         3|    1|
 +------+----------+-----+
 ```
+- User can determine which words should be replaced or just leave it as before
-The result of replace the words
+- The result of replace the words by mostly appearing word in each cluster
 ```
 replace the name
 +---+------+----------+------------+